SimonLeclere/discord-easy-dashboard/docs/THEMING.md

 # Theming
-discord-easy-dashboards now supports themes !
+discord-easy-dashboard now supports themes !
 You can use one included by default (`dark` or `light`) or make your own.
 This is a guide to make it easier.

 ## Setting up